 Steven Weinberg

-Last Shabbat, I saw a confirmation of this in the writing of Rabbi Chaim Vital, the principal disciple of the Arizal.
+Last Shabbat, I encountered remarkable validation of this new perspective in the writings of Rabbi Chaim Vital, the primary disciple of the Arizal.

-As I have written in my previous posts, (see, for example, Four Camps at Sea – Four Fundamental Interactions), the four fundamental forces (fields or interactions) correspond to the four letters of the Tetragrammaton – the proper name of G‑d, Havayah:
+As I wrote in my previous posts (see, for example, Four Camps at Sea – Four Fundamental Interactions), the four fundamental forces (fields or interactions) correspond symbolically to the four letters of the Tetragrammaton – the proper name of G‑d, Havayah:

-Hebrew letter י, Yud,” is written as a dot and, metaphorically alludes to the nucleus of the atom.
-In Kabbalah, it represents the sefira of Chokhmah, the first flash of an undifferentiated idea, the nucleus of the thought.
+Hebrew letter י (“Yud”) is written as a dot and, metaphorically, alludes to the nucleus of the atom.
+In Kabbalah, it represents the sefira of Ḥokhmah, the first flash of an undifferentiated idea, the nucleus of the thought.

 The letter ו, “Vav” (or “Waw”) is written in Hebrew as a vertical line, resembling a vector.
 Of all the forces, only the electromagnetic force is mathematically described as a vector – it is a vector force having a magnitude and a direction.